MicrosoftDocs/visualfsharpdocs/docs/conceptual/unioncaseinfo.getfields-method-[fsharp].md

 # UnionCaseInfo.GetFields Method (F#)

-The fields associated with the case, represented by a **T:System.Reflection.PropertyInfo**.
+The fields associated with the case, represented by a **System.Reflection.PropertyInfo**.

 **Namespace/Module Path:** Microsoft.FSharp.Reflection